phosphor-icons/react/README.md

 <Icon.BatteryHalf size="24px" />
 ```

+For information on using Phosphor Icons in Server Components, see See [React Server Components and SSR](#react-server-components-and-ssr).

 ### Custom Icons

 It is possible to extend Phosphor with your own custom icons, taking advantage of the styling and context abstractions used in our library.
 To create a custom icon, first design your icons on a 256x256 pixel grid, and export them as SVG.
 For best results, flatten the icon so that you only export assets with `path` elements.
 Strip any `fill` or `stroke` attributes, as these will be inherited from the wrapper.